intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 source activate zoo
 ```

-3) Install Analytics-Zoo into the created conda-env.
+3) Install the latest release version of __analytics-zoo__ into the created conda environment.

 ```
 pip install analytics-zoo
 ```

+See [here](#install-the-latest-nightly-build-wheels-for-pip) if you want to install the latest nightly build version.

 4) Download JDK8 and set the environment variable: JAVA_HOME (recommended).